NBISweden/development-guidelines/README.md

 is cryptic and can't easily be simplified, explanations might well be needed.
 A good comment clarifies intent.

-Keep in mind that everything a developer needs to know to get started working in a project and everything a customer needs to run the project should be in README.md
+Try to capture and document as much as possible of what's needed to get started working in a project.
+Try also to capture the requirements and reasoning that explain larger architectural decisions.
+The customer also needs to know how to run the project, so be sure to document that, preferably with practical examples showing.
+For example,  rather than stating "the output is a container you can build and run", include actual example commands that will build and start the project.

 ### Readability